coastalwhite/intro-power-analysis/src/assignment.md

 # Assignment

-As a final assignment for this walkthrough, there should detailed report on some component of power analysis including a demonstration and what effect it has on possible attack vectors.
+As a final assignment for this walkthrough, there should a detailed report on some component of power analysis including a demonstration and what effect it has on possible attack vectors.
 A few categories of what we can look at along with some example topics: